super-penguin/Data_Projects/P2/README.md

   2. A team's winning record has no correlation with the team's BPF.
   3. A team's averaged salary is only slightly correlated with the winning record or performance of a team.

-  **The python code generating the results and figures Q3 is showed in** [Q3.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/Q3.py).
+  **The python code for Q3** [Q3.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/Q3.py).

 ####Q4.
 The distribution of MLB teams location and averaged salary.
-  **Map the team's averaged salary in 2015 on the USA maps.**
+  1. **Map the team's averaged salary in 2015 on the USA maps.**
-  **The team's locations are marked by the location of the MBL Stadiums** The size and color of each circle represents the salary level, the color is matched with the color bar on the right.
+    The team's locations are marked by the location of the MBL Stadiums.
+    The size and color of each circle represents the salary level, the color is matched with the color bar on the right.

   Here is the figure:
   ![Team Salary Map](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/Team_Salary_map.png)
   *This plot shows very clearly that the baseball teams on the east and west have higher salary compared with the team in the middle or south part of USA*

-  **The python code generating the map in Q4 is showed in** [map_team_salary.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/map_team_salary.py).
+  **The python code for Q4** [map_team_salary.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P2/map_team_salary.py).

 *Final thoughts: I knew nothing about baseball before this project, it was a lot of fun to explore and analyze those datasets.
 There are still more analysis I want to perform and I hope I could use other knowledge to make predication of a team's performance in the future.
-I would keep learning and modifying the code and update the results.
+I would keep learning and modifying the code and update the results.*